 If an employee has an accident under any of these situations, your business can be held accountable and may be sued for damages.
 Basic business automobile policies only cover employees while they operate company-owned vehicles to perform company business.
-Your best protection: non-owned and hired automobile liability coverage.
+Your best protection in Ontario: non-owned auto coverage.
 This type of coverage will kick in if there is an accident and your company is found legally liable.

 Typically, an employee’s personal automobile insurance will provide primary insurance to both the employee and the business if the employee is using his or her own vehicle on company business.